BlockchainCourseNTU/hello-dapp/warmup.md

 Testnets are identical to mainnet except that:

 - it's not running expensive decentralized consensus like PoW or PoS, but usually only maintained by a handful of nodes -- known as "Proof of Authority" (PoA) consensus.
-- all money (ethers, tokens) on testnet has no real world value.
+- all money (ethers, tokens) on testnet have no real world value.
 - testnets are meant for testing in a simulated, (almost) identical environment as mainnet before developers ship products to live mainnet -- "almost" especially referring to the lack of cryptoeconomic environment (e.g. it's hard to validate staking-based attack vectors or the lack thereof in testnets).

 Now switch to a testnet, and web search "xxx testnet faucet" which is the "cash printer" for anyone who wants free "fake ethers".